 Does Lubricant in a Condom Kill Sperm?

 Standard lubricant doesn't contain anything that kills or inhibits sperm; only spermicidal lubricant containing nonoxynol-9 affects sperm's ability to swim.
-It works on impeding the mobility of sperm — it doesn't actually kill the sperm.
+It affects sperm in several different ways, causing sperm dysfunction, and does kill some sperm (source).

 Can I Get Pregnant From Sperm in a Condom?